A New York Public Library Best Book of 2019

 A 2020 Pura Belpré Honor Award Book

-Award-winning author Angela Cervantes returns to the fan favorite animal shelter featured in Gaby, Lost and Found, with a heartfelt novel about friendship and finding your voice.
+Award-winning author Angela Cervantes returns to the fan favorite animal shelter featured in Gaby, Lost and Found, with a heartfelt novel about friendship, grit, and never giving up on what you believe is right.

 Lety Muñoz’s first language is Spanish, and she likes to take her time putting her words together.
 She loves volunteering at the Furry Friends Animal Shelter because the dogs and cats there don’t care if she can’t always find the right word.